 Related: Here’s Why We Live Off Grid

-Start by identifying your family’s off grid living and homesteading needs.
-Next, use these tips and the handy checklist (see the link at the bottom for the FREE printable off grid homebuying checklist) to help make a wiser decision when you’re looking at off grid properties.
+Start by identifying your family's off grid living and homesteading needs.
+Next, use these tips in this post and in our Free Resource Library to help make a wiser decision when you're looking at off grid properties.

-Know Why YOU Want to Get Off The Grid
+Why Do YOU Want to Get Off The Grid?

 Be really honest about why you want to live off the grid.
 Knowing exactly what you want (and don’t want) will save you time choosing the best property for your situation, even more than if you’re buying a traditional home.